noahseethorcodes/cs2040s-ay2425sem2/Lecture Notes/04_PeakFinding.md

   - **Finding peaks in log m columns**: $O(n \log m)$
   - **Finding the maximum in each selected column**: $O(n)$ per column
   - **Total**: $O(n \log m)$

 ---

-### 3.3.
-Insights and Best Practices

-- **Invariant Maintenance**:
-  - Maintaining **loop invariants** is crucial for proving algorithm correctness and ensuring that each iteration progresses towards finding a peak.

-- **Algorithm Refinement**:
-  - Iteratively identifying and fixing bugs enhances both the **correctness** and **efficiency** of algorithms.

-- **Handling Edge Cases**:
-  - Always consider edge cases, such as arrays with uniform values or minimal sizes, to ensure algorithm robustness.

-- **Monotonic Functions and Binary Search**:
-  - Binary search principles can be extended to solve optimization problems beyond simple searches, particularly those involving **monotonic relationships**.

-- **Greedy Algorithms**:
-  - Combining binary search with **greedy strategies** can lead to efficient solutions in allocation and optimization tasks, as seen in the tutorial allocation example.

----